 From dollar store ring-binders and card sheets to leather-bound premium options, finding the perfect binder for your Magic the Gathering cards can be daunting.
-(Or for Pokemon cards and Yu-Gi-Oh for that matter).
+(Or for Pokemon cards for that matter).

-In this article I will discuss the 5 best binders currently out there, taking into account:
+In this article, I will discuss the 5 best MTG binders currently available, taking into account:

 Note that all the binders we discuss are PVA and acid free for the long-term health of your cards.
 They’re also side-loading, because top-loaders tend to collect dust and are generally more frustrating to deal with.

 So let’s dive into the top 5 MTG binders – you can check their prices on Amazon by clicking on their names on images.

-Best Bang for Your Buck – Dex Protection Zip Binder
+Best Budget MTG Binder: Dex Protection Zip Binder

 The Dex Protection Zip Binder has a fantastic feel to it.
 Built with a thick, high-quality cover and interior, a tough zipper, and some added protective covers, it is very resistant to damage.
 The cover has an interesting texture, and it has a variety of colors to choose from.
 It’s available in 4-pocket and 9-pocket options, as well as a four-column 12-pocket option to hold your playsets.

 While the Dex Protection binders are great, they don’t come without their faults.
 When the binder is full, the pages tend not to sit flat.
 This can cause a bulge that could cause some serious damage to your cards, bending and potentially creasing them.
 If not for this fatal issue, the Dex Protection binders would rank far higher on this list.